LandRegistry/hyperledger-ibmcs/README.md

 ```

 Edit it to use the public IP address of your container cluster - the one from `bx cs workers cluster_name_here`.

+*To use this cluster with the transaction_backend deployed to Bluemix, the public IP must be placed in the connection profile environment variable defined in it's manifest.yml.*

 ## Copy the credentials from the running Hyperledger instance